- Parish records – Baptisms, Marriages, Burials

 - Censuses – 1841, 1851, 1861, 1871, 1881, 1891, 1901 are on line.
 Plans are afoot to input the 1911 census also.

 - Monthly Parish Magazines – editions from January 2003 onwards are held on the church website – click here .
 Many earlier editions, not accessible online, are available to view in the Heritage Centre.

 NB.
-The view of the records you can access freely is restricted, but for £12 per annum you can become a Member of the Marden History Group which will give you full access to all the records in our archive, plus other benefits.
+The view of the records you can access freely is restricted, but for £15 for the first year, and £12 per year afterwards, you can become a Member of the Marden History Group.
+That will give you full access to all the records in our archive, plus other benefits.
 Click on the Members link on the Menu for more details.